Augmentations and immersed Lagrangian fillings: Immersed maps and the cellular DGA

-An admissible transverse decomposition of $\Lambda$ is a cellular decomposition of a neighborhood of the base projection $\pi_x(\Lambda) \subset M$, having cells transverse to the projection of the singular set of $\Lambda$, subject to some technical restrictions that will not be relevant in the main body of the article.
-At this point, it is sufficient to note that any $1$-dimensional Legendrian $\Lambda \subset J^1M$ with generic front and base projections admits an admissible transverse decomposition.
+An admissible transverse decomposition of $\Lambda$ is a cellular decomposition of a neighborhood of the base projection, \dr{$\pi_x(\Lambda) \subset M$, that has cells transverse to the projection of the singular set of $\pi_{xz}(\Lambda)$ and is subject to some technical restrictions that are useful for the detailed proof of Proposition \ref{prop:Fisomorph} but are not relevant when applying the proposition.
+For use of Proposition \ref{prop:Fisomorph} in the remainder of the article, it will be sufficient to note that any $1$-dimensional Legendrian $\Lambda \subset J^1M$ with generic front and base projections admits an admissible transverse decomposition. }